0x80/isolate-package/README.md

 ## Lockfiles

 The isolate process tries to generate an isolated / pruned lockfile for the package manager that you use in your monorepo.
-If the package manager is not supported (modern Yarn versions), it can still generate a matching NPM lockfile based on the installed versions in node_modules.

-In case your package manager is not supported by your deployment target you can also choose NPM to be used by setting the `makeNpmLockfile` to `true` in your configuration.
+The strategy is different for each package manager, with NPM currently being the least attractive.

 ### NPM